ayeo/gs1_128/readme.md

 Supported identifiers
 ---------------------

-The goal is to support all existing gs1 application identifiers but at the moment I hava added only thoses I needed.
+The goal is to support all existing gs1 application identifiers but at the moment I have added only those I needed.
 Feel free to add or request some.
 Full list is [here](http://www.databar-barcode.info/application-identifiers)

 |Code       |Name                               |Min length |Max length |